RCubo/Kepler-Exoplanets/README.md

 ## Files:

-* Kepler_Exoplanets_Logistic.pdf: a notebook in where a Logistic Regression algorithm was implemented.
-It achieved a F1 score of 75%
+* Kepler_Exoplanets_Logistic.ipynb: a notebook in where a Logistic Regression algorithm was implemented.
+It achieved a F1 score of 75%.
+A .pdf version is included as well.